deathcod/Learning/cluster_cordination.md

 ![leader_election](images/cluster_cordination/leader_election_2.png)
 This algorithm came into picture when the suppose the master gets down, all the nodes will at once come to the server for re-election and this is known as **herd effect**.
 So to minimize this, we will only listen to the node just before us.
 * whenever there is a new node added, get all the child nodes, sort them, and then, get the node just before the present node.
 * and then add a watcher on that node.
-If also this node dies then, the watcher will get triggered and then, we can again get the sortest node in the list.
+If also this node dies then, the watcher will get triggered and then, we can again get the previous shortest node in the list[after sorting the list, this works because, we are having sequential worker's name].
 * note, you will be watching the node deleted and not nodechildrenChange reason being, you are keeping a watcher on a single node.

 ### Auto healer